pascaliske/infrastructure/cluster/core/traefik/README.md

 ## Introduction

 [Traefik](https://traefik.io/traefik/) is used as ingress controller for the cluster.
-It provides a custom resource definition [`IngressRoute`](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) for routing ingress traffic from the outside world to [`Service`](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1/) objects inside the cluster.
-Additionally Traefik provides a CRD to implement [`Middleware`](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-middleware) objects.
+I disabled the default installation and installed it separately to enable more flexible configurations.
+Traefik provides a custom resource definition [`IngressRoute`](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) for routing ingress traffic from the outside world to [`Service`](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1/) objects inside the cluster.
+Additionally Traefik provides a custom resource definition to implement [`Middleware`](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-middleware) objects which allow you to modify the requests and responses of your ingress objects.

 ??? example "Example of kind `IngressRoute`"